NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     distances for each image pair and for each image vs the rest.
 This is done after bundle adjustment and outlier removal.
     Measured in meters.
 See :numref:`ba_mapproj_dem` for more details.

---reference-dem <string>
-    If specified, intersect rays from matching pixels with this DEM, find the average, and constrain during optimization that rays keep on intersecting close to this point.
-This works even when the rays are almost parallel, but then then consider using the option ``--forced-triangulation-distance``.
-See also ``--reference-dem-weight`` and ``--reference-dem-robust-threshold``.

---reference-dem-weight <double (default: 1.0)>
-    Multiply the xyz differences for the ``--reference-dem`` option by this weight.
-This is being tested.

---reference-dem-robust-threshold <double (default: 0.5)>
-    Use this robust threshold for the weighted xyz differences with the ``--reference-dem`` option.
-This is being tested.

 --csv-format <string>
     Specify the format of input CSV files as a list of entries